 “The workshop was a very powerful personal and professional experience.
 I have directly experienced the power of these processes by working on some of my own experiences of trauma and regulation.
 I have learned some great techniques for integrating into my own work with clients.”

-The foundation for establishing healthy relationships relies on developing Secure Attachment skills, thus increasing your sensitivity for contingency and relational attunement.
+The foundation for establishing healthy relationships relies on developing Secure Attachment Skills (SAS), thus increasing your sensitivity for contingency and relational attunement.

-According to Allan Schore, the regulatory function of the brain is experience-dependent and he says that, as an infant, our mother is our whole environment.
-In this module, we will learn to understand how the early patterns of implicit memory – which is preverbal, sub-psychological, and non-conceptual – build pathways in our brain that affect our Attachment Styles.
-Clinically, we can shift such ingrained associative patterns in our established neural network by bringing in new and different “lived” experiences in the here and now.
+According to Allan Schore, the regulatory function of the brain is experience-dependent and he says that, as an infant, our Mother IS our whole environment.
+In this module, we will learn to understand how the early patterns of implicit memory – which is pre-verbal, sub-psychological, and non-conceptual – build pathways in our brain that affect our attachment styles.
+Clinically, we can shift such ingrained associative patterns in our established neural network by importing new and different “lived” experiences into the here and now.